On Outage-based Beamforming Design for Dual-Functional Radar-Communication 6G Systems: Simulation Results

 \subsection{Influence of $\gamma$ on the achievable rate}

+For each Monte-Carlo simulation, we compute the $\SINR$ for each communication user, then compute the achieved rate using \eqref{eq:rate-equation}.
+First, we calculate the $\SINR$ for communication user $k$, at the $p^{th}$ Monte-Carlo simulations, which is defined as

+where $\pmb{w}_k^{\tt{sol}}$ is the beamforming vector computed by problem $(\mathcal{P}_7)$ and $\tilde{\pmb{h}}_k^{(p)}$ is the actual channel vector at the $p^{th}$ Monte-Carlo simulations towards the $k^{th}$ communication user.
+Then, we evaluate the achieved rate as $R_k^{(p)} = \log_2 ( 1 + \SINR_k^{(p)}) $.
+If outage occurs, then $R_k^{(p)}$ at this time is outaged and set to $0$.
+Averaging over different Monte-Carlo simulations, we get $\bar{R}_k = \frac{1}{P} \sum\limits_{p=1}^P R_k^{(p)}$, then we sum the rate over all users to get the total achievable rate.
 We start the simulation section by studying the total achievable rate, when $\gamma$ is the varying factor, in Fig. \ref{fig:rate-vs-gamma}.
 We set $p = 0.1$ and $\theta_0 = 30^{\circ}$.
 In terms of rate achievability, and as expected, we observe a rising trend with increasing $\gamma$ or increasing number of users.
 For sake of argument, let us first focus on the case of $K = 2$, we can see that at $\gamma = 1\dB$, the achieved rate is very close to the threshold, i.e. $2 \log_2 ( 1 + \gamma) \simeq 2.17 \bpsph $ .
 On the other hand, notice that at $\gamma = 2\dB$, we are expecting a total rate of at least $2.35 \bpsph$, however, the actual achieved rate is $5.39\bpsph$.
 Even though users are subject to imperfect CSI, we observe a rising trend between the total achievable rate and the one being probed for, with increasing number of users, as well.
 As we will see in simulations below, this trend could be controlled through the outage probability $p$.